 LICENSED MASTER SOCIAL WORKER

 Mary is a Licensed Master Social Worker (LMSW) in Counseling in the Commonwealth of Virginia.
-She earned her Master of Social Work from the Catholic University of America and her Bachelor of Arts in both Psychology and Communications from the University of Denver.
-She is currently a Resident working to earn hours towards LCSW licensure.
+She earned her Master of Social Work from the Catholic University of America.
+Mary earned her Bachelor of Arts in both Psychology and Communications, with a minor in Gender & Womens Studies, from the University of Denver.
+While attending the University of Denver, she played Division1 lacrosse.
+Currently, Mary is a Resident and is working to earn hours towards LCSW licensure.

 Mary completed her clinical internship at Creekside Collaborative Therapy in Denver, Colorado.
 There she gained experience leading and co-leading group therapy sessions as well as seeing individual clients on a pro-bono basis.
 Mary completed her general practice internship at Catholic Charities Kinship Caregiver Program, where she gained experience in co-leading therapy support group sessions and providing local resources and referrals to grandparents raising their grandchildren.